dashbitco/broadway/guides/examples/Amazon SQS.md

   1. Create a SQS queue (or use an existing one)
   1. Configure our Elixir project to use Broadway
   1. Define your pipeline configuration
-  1. Implement Broadway's callbacks so we can process incoming messages
+  1. Implement Broadway callbacks, so we can process incoming messages
-  1. Add Broadway to the application supervision tree (Optional)
   1. Tuning the configuration (Optional)

 ## Create a SQS queue